OXIGEN salud

 A light will come on to indicate that the ventilator is plugged in.* Connect the tubing to the interface (and to the humidifier if this has been prescribed).

 The treatment may be more comfortable for the patient if a humidifier is used to humidify the air they are breathing.
 The humidifier tank, which is attached to the ventilator, must be filled with distilled water up to the corresponding line.
-Every time the ventilator is moved, first, the remaining water must be emptied, and then, the humidifier must be disconnected.

 * This depends on the model of the machine.
 Check the instruction manual.